drivera123/LDRS500/corporate-ethics.md

 ### **Corporate Ethics**
 This is an optional exercise.
-If you choose to complete it, it is worth 10% of the final grade and is **due end of week 7.**
+If you choose to complete it, it is worth 10% of the final grade.